 Parental responsibility is another issue which must be determined.
 This term means the responsibility for making the long term. major decisions affecting the children’s lives such as religion, education and health.
 Most parents will continue to have equal shared parental responsibility for their children which means that they make joint decisions about these matters.
 However there are circumstances where that is not considered to be in the best interests of children.
 In those cases one of the parents will have sole responsibility for these decisions.

 Parents are not the only ones who may find themselves having to deal with parenting arrangements for children.
 More and more, others such as grandparents, aunts and uncles are taking on the responsibility for children when there are difficulties with their parents.

 Firstly, see an Accredited Specialist Family Lawyer.
 Your lawyer will take you through all of the areas which need to be considered and document what you think is the best arrangement for your children.
 If your partner is agreeable, your lawyer can help you put in place a formal, binding arrangement, without proceeding to costly court proceedings.

-If your differences are unable to be settled, then you will need to commence on the path to having parenting orders made by the Family Court or Federal Circuit Court.
+If your differences are unable to be settled, then you will need to commence on the path to having parenting orders made by the Federal Circuit & Family

 Why use a lawyer?